wp-plugins/wp-media-category-management/README.txt

 == Changelog ==

+= 1.4.2 =
+* Fixed issue with display of filter when adding media in posts and pages.
+* Changed menu icon into a dashicon to improve visibility.
+* Changed urls to https.

 = 1.4.1 =
 * Tested up to WP 4.1.
 * Changed row actions text to only show 'Toggle' for first category to save space.